New Delhi (1987 film)

-Siddiq is killed while Appu is captured by the cops.
-The last prey of G.K.'s series of killings was Shankar, who is a Central minister.
-As usual, G.K. instructs Ananthan and Vishnu to kill Shankar, and publishes a news about Minister Shankar's murder, but the team could not cross the tight security to kill him.
-They were both killed in an encounter with police.
-G.K., who was all set to release his next day's newspaper, is arrested by the police for conspiring to attack Shankar.
-Shankar comes to the office of G.K. to harass him.
-Soon, Maria shoots Shankar with the pistol as vengeance.
-The cops try to lock her, but she kills him anyway.
-Thus, Maria and G.K. are arrested by the cops.

 Cast

 Production

 The film was shot in New Delhi.

 Remake

 The movie was remade into three different languages such as Telugu, Hindi & Kannada by Joshiy himself.

 Release

 The film released on 24 July 1987.
 It was a commercial success at the box office.
 New Delhi became the highest-grossing Malayalam film at that time.
 New Delhi making a box office collection of ₹ 2.5 crore in Kerala box office.
-The film ran for over a hundred days in Ernakulam center. and also was the first Malayalam film to ran over 100 days in 2 centers in Tamil Nadu box office.
+The film ran for over a hundred days in Ernakulam center. and also was the first Malayalam film to run over 100 days in 2 centers in Tamil Nadu box office.